 Randomized Algorithms

 Andreas Klappenecker

+1

+Thursday, October 25, 2012

 Randomized Algorithms

 A randomized algorithm is an algorithm that makes random choices during their execution.

 A randomized algorithm uses values generated by a random number generator to decide the next step at several branches of its execution.

 Therefore, the steps taken by a randomized algorithm might differ from execution to execution, even if the input remains the same.

+Thursday, October 25, 2012

 Why Randomization?

 Randomization can lead to simple algorithms that are easy to implement.
 Randomization can lead to efficient implementations.

-Running Time The designer of a randomized algorithm must determine what kind of running time one can expect.
+The designer of a randomized algorithm must determine what kind of running time one can expect.
 The running time is now a random variable, and one needs tools from probability theory to estimate it.

-Motivation (1) Suppose that a company has several servers containing its database.
+Suppose that a company has several servers containing its database.
 The database is stored in several locations (e.g. east coast and west coast).
 At the end of the business day, the company wants to verify that the copies of the databases are still consistent.
 Transmission of the data is not feasible.
 How can we whether the content is the same?

-Motivation (2) Suppose we have implemented an extremely fast algorithm to multiply very large matrices (e.g. of dimension $100,000 \times 100,000$ ).
+Suppose we have implemented an extremely fast algorithm to multiply very large matrices (e.g. of dimension 100,000x100,000).
 How can we verify whether the computation was correct?

-A Motivation (3) In the RSA key exchange, we need to form the product of two very large primes (each having 1000 digits or more).
+In the RSA key exchange, we need to form the product of two very large primes (each having 1000 digits or more).
 How can we efficiently check whether a number is prime?

-Sample Spaces
+Basics from Probability Theory

-The possible outcomes of an experiment are called the sample space $\Omega$ .

-For example, the sample space of a coin tossing experiment is $\Omega$ ={head, tail}.

-The sample space of rolling a dice is $\Omega = \{1,2,3,4,5,6\}$ .
+The possible outcomes of an experiment are called the sample space Ω .
+For example, the sample space of a coin tossing experiment is Ω ={head, tail}.
+The sample space of rolling a dice is $\Omega = \{1, 2, 3, 4, 5, 6\}$.

-σ-Algebra

 - A probability measure is not necessarily defined on all subsets of the sample space, but only on those that are considered events.
-We will have a uniform way of reasoning about event by requiring that they form a σ-algebra.

-- A $\sigma$ -algebra F is a collection of subsets of a sample space $\Omega$ such that

-- · the empty set is contained in F,

-- if E in F, then its complement $E^c = \Omega \setminus E$ is in F,

-- a countable union of sets in F is contained in F.

-σ-Algebra Example

-Let $\Omega = \{1,2,3,4,5,6\}$ the sample space of a die.

-Suppose we are interested in the events:

-- D = $\{1,2\}$ , the value is less than 3.

-- $E = \{3,4,5,6\}$ , the value is 3 or more.

-Then the smallest $\sigma$ -algebra F containing D and E is given by $F=\{\emptyset,D,E,\Omega\}$ .

-The empty set $\emptyset$ is called the impossible event.

-The set $\Omega$ is called the certain event.

-σ-Algebra
+We will have a uniform way of reasoning about event by requiring that they form a σ-algebra. - A $\sigma\text{-algebra}$ F is a collection of subsets of a sample space Ω such that - the empty set is contained in F, - if E in F, then its complement $E^c = \Omega \setminus E$ is in F, - a countable union of sets in F is contained in F. σ-Algebra Example Let $\Omega = \{1, 2, 3, 4, 5, 6\}$ the sample space of a die.
+Suppose we are interested in the events: - D = {1,2}, the value is less than 3. - E = {3,4,5,6}, the value is 3 or more.
+Then the smallest σ -algebra F containing D and E is given by F={ \emptyset , D, E, Ω }.
+1111 The empty set \varnothing is called the impossible event.
+The set Ω is called the certain event.

-The $\sigma\text{-algebra}$ allows one to talk about
+The σ -algebra allows one to talk about

 - the impossible event

 - complementary event

-- · the union of events
+- the union of events

 - the certain event

-When rolling a dice, the event that the outcome is an even face value is $\{2,4,6\}$ .
-The event that the outcome is a value larger than 4 is $\{5,6\}$ .
+When rolling a dice, the event that the outcome is an even face value is $\{2,4,6\}$.
+The event that the outcome is a value larger than 4 is $\{5,6\}$.

 Operations on Events

 Let D and E be events.
 Then

-- D ∪ E is an event
+- $D \cup E$ is an event

 - D ∩ E is an event

 - D \ E is an event

-Indeed, let $E_1$ =D, $E_2$ =E, and $E_3$ = $E_4$ =...= $\varnothing$ .
+Indeed, let $E_1=D$, $E_2=E$, and $E_3=E_4=...=\emptyset$.
 Then

-$$U E_i = D \cup E$$
+$U E_i = D \cup E$.

-.